 *Oil for deep-fry

-- Put all ingredients into the bread maker.
+- Put all the ingredients into the bread maker.
 Select dough mode and turn in on.

 - Once the kneading is completed, turn the dough out on a floured surface.
 This dough is stickier than bread dough so remember to dust generous amount of flour on the working table.

-- Divide dough into two portions and shape each one into a 40cm long rod.
-Cover dough with plastic wrap and let raise for 45 minutes.
+- Divide the dough into two portions and shape each one into a 40 cm long rod.
+Cover the dough with plastic wrap and let raise for 20 minutes.

-- Lightly flatten the dough (approx. 1cm thick and 5cm wide) and cut into 2cm strips.
+- Roll and flatten the dough (approx. 1 cm thick and 8 cm in width) and cut into 3 cm strips.
 Let stand for 10-15 minutes.